NataliaEde/-Microsoft-Movie-Analysis-Flatiron-Project-1/README.md

 **Budget:** Budgets as low as 15 to 35 million dollars show an increase in the movie’s gross domestic, but a budget above 200 million dollars does not show the same rate of return.
 Do not exceed 200 million dollars.

-**Release Month:** Aim to release the movie in June or November; if not, then in December, July, May.
-June and November bring twice as much gross domestic as the other months.
+**Release Month:** Aim to release the movie in June or May; if not, then in July, November, and December.
+June and May bring twice as much domestic gross as the other months.

 **Genres:** Prioritize the production of Adventure, Action, Comedy, and Sci Fi movies, as these genres are the top performers.